oldcai/blog/source/_posts/server/auto-update-on-my-zsh.md

 Normally, crontab can be modified by command `crontab -e`

-And we can add this line to `.zshrc` to forbid Oh My Zsh asks us for permitting update.

 `DISABLE_AUTO_UPDATE=true`

+After all, we can add the line above to `.zshrc` to forbid Oh My Zsh asks us for update.